Forgiveness I + II: Background

 The two songs are broken into two parts; the first being "a badass, heavy, prog song", as Kowalewicz describes it, followed by a softer song that incorporate a horns section alongside the band.
 Part I was primarily written by D'Sa, which evoked feelings of "riding through a desert on horseback" from the rest of the band.
 Eventually taking inspiration from Paulo Coelho's novel, The Alchemist, the band leaned into these feelings more as they continued to develop the song.
 Kowalewicz described Part II as having more of a space rock feel to it, specifically comparing it to Pink Floyd.

 Release and reception

-"Forgiveness I" and "Forgiveness II" released on November 26, 2019 alongside a lyric video.
-Following the songs' release, it was revealed that they would not appear on the band's next album, however, they was included in the track listing for Crisis of Faith when the album was announced in 2021.
+"Forgiveness I" and "Forgiveness II" released on November 26, 2019, alongside a lyric video.
+Following the songs' release, it was revealed that they would not appear on the band's next album, however, they were included in the track listing for Crisis of Faith when the album was announced in 2021.

 The songs were met with mostly positive feedback, with many critics praising the guitars and vocals of the first the song.
 Ben Rayner of Toronto Star compared them to Rush, calling them "a multi-staged metallo-prog epic", and the band's most ambitious songs to date.
 Mark Sutherland of Kerrang! called the two songs a "six-minute prog rock odyssey", favorably comparing them to Muse for their electronic riffs.